Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

-This level of Radio-Frequency Spectrum Analysis testing is extremely effective, but very rare outside official circles, and seldom used by many other companies that provide TSCM services.
+This level of Radio-Frequency Spectrum Analysis testing is extremely effective, but very rare outside official circles, and seldom used by many others who offer TSCM services.
 This is due to high cost of the instrumentation and the technical skills required to use it.
 (Case History)

 Have a Question About TSCM?

 If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
 The procedural checklist there will tell you exactly what you need to do next.